 David and Diane Burnette and their Percheron draft horses have been plowing our heritage vegetable garden for many years now, weather permitting.
 The Burnettes are skilled heritage agriculturalists who can be seen around western N.C. giving blacksmithing demonstrations, banjo playing, or making molasses.
 All ages will enjoy the chance to plow the old way with them!

 Are you a regular visitor of the Cradle of Forestry in America?
-Purchase an annual membership in the gift shop for you or the family and receive free entrance (remember, Tuesdays are always free for everyone!) on daily or non-event days.
+Purchase a Friends of the Cradle annual membership in the gift shop for you or the family and receive free entrance to the site.